 Hemp is defined in South Carolina as marijuana having “a delta–9 THC concentration of not more than 0.3 percent on a dry weight basis, or the THC concentration for hemp defined in 7 U.S.C.
 Section 5940, whichever is greater.”
 In other words, while hemp can contain THC, the levels are so low that it will not get someone high.
 Hemp has a number of uses including making clothing, lotions, paper, biodegradable plastic, and bio-fuel.

-Criminal Lawyers in Charleston
+Criminal Defense Attorney in Mt Pleasant & Charleston